Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 I setup two loops.
 The first loop was in the main program.
 I created a basic command tree to load and run the challenge file.
 After starting to run, the main program shell handed off control to a input loop in the `Synacor9000()` class.
 An "exit" command would pass control back the outer shell.

-This snippit was the guts of the op-code key processor.
+This snippet was the guts of the op-code key processor.
 That's ... a bunch.
 ```csharp
 ConsoleKeyInfo cki;
 StringBuilder sb = new();